arlandfran/the-beginners-gambit/README.md

 The goals for the user are:

 - Learn how to play chess.
-- Be able to reference the rules on a variety of devices.
+- Be able to reference the rules and additional information on a variety of devices.
 - Navigate the site easily.

 ## UX